 By increasing biodiversity in the school environment, we also hope to inspire the next generation of conservationists and help encourage more outdoor learning and sustainable development in the schools.

 Normally, our Project Officer Polly Phillpot would be busy delivering workshops in schools across central Scotland.
 Sadly, due to the Corona Virus restrictions this is not currently possible.
 Polly is currently developing a series of resources that teachers, parents and carers can find online.
-We will share the link here very soon.
-Downloadable follow up activities, available as a PDF that accompany these resources can also been found below.
+Please click this link for a short interactive lesson on the 'Survival Tricks of Butterflies and Moths'.
+You can also download some simple and fun follow up activities for the lesson below.

 For further information please email @email